Meet Alabama’s feminist doctor protecting women giving birth under COVID-19

 “Women who choose my practice span the spectrum of political views as well as religious ones,” says Cooper.
 They also come with different birthing plans, and that’s fine with her.
 Choice and consent are at the centre of her practice.

-Regardless of whether women choose to have medicalised births, or c-sections, or home births, Cooper says the important point is that they understand all their options, including risks and ways to mitigate them.
+Regardless of whether women choose to have a medicalised birth, a C-section or a home birth, Cooper says the important point is that they understand all their options, including risks and ways to mitigate them.

 “My job is to use my skills to help fulfill the plan that the birthing person has put in place and to give information to help them have the outcome that they want,” she says.
 Following this approach, she adds, means that “when things don’t go as planned, people still feel more comfortable with it, because they were part of the process, rather than a passive vessel.”